Our Music

 "Thanks for a great time Saturday night.
 The concert was so much fun.
 Tom and Elisabeth are definitely a dynamic duo!"

-Authentic German Music (Echte Volksmusik)
+Authentic Alpine Music (Echte Volksmusik)

 Authentic Alpine folk music has a very well-defined repertoire, whose tradition goes back at least as far as the early 19th century.
 Even newer pieces are composed to conform to the wonderful principles that has made this music a favorite with dancers and listeners for over 200 years.